skx/dotfiles/.emacs.d/init.md

         recentf-auto-cleanup 600))
 ```

-Here's a function that allows opening a recent file, with completion:
+Here's a function that allows opening a recent file from the minibuffer, with completion:

 ```lisp
 (defun recentf-open-with-completion ()